boslab/structured-water/readme.md

 This section happened in my capable and adaptive home lab due to a public health crisis.
 Please see [diybio/grow-shrooms](/diybio/grow-shrooms) for more details.

-I made a somewhat larger batch of medium and used it to wash the cells.
+I revived my culture collection agar slant → plate → broth.
-The ingredients were, per 100 mL of dH<sub>2</sub>O,
+I also made all tubes in duplicate and washed the cells in cryo medium The ingredients were, per 100 mL dH<sub>2</sub>O,

 - 0.15g sea salt,
 - 0.15g light malt extract,